Charges laid against powerboat skipper after collision with Blue Ferry

 The Waitere, better known as the Blue Ferry, sank on April 13 after a collision with a twin-engine recreational power boat that also left the ferry’s 77-year-old skipper, Bill Elliott, with critical head and spinal injuries.

-The ferry was crowded at the time with passengers, some of whom received minor injuries in the crash which happened just minutes after it had departed Russell on its regular run to Paihia.
+The ferry was crowded at the time with school holiday visitors, some of whom received minor injuries in the crash which happened just minutes after it had departed Russell on its regular run to Paihia.
 It is believed that at least one passenger, possibly two, was thrown into the water.

 The port side and wheelhouse of the wooden ferry disintegrated in the impact with broken wood strewn throughout the vessel.